-- 1. <providers>: This part of the model centrally defines all the message <bus> providers used by the message <listener>s, defined within the <services> section of the model. - 2. <services>: This part of the model centrally defines all of the services under the control of a single instance of JBoss ESB.
+- 2. <services>: This part of the model centrally defines all of the services under the control of a single instance of JBoss ESB.
 Each <service> instance contains either a "Gateway" or "Message Aware" listener definition.

-By far the easiest way to create configurations based on this model, is to use an XSD aware XML Editor such as the XML Editor in the Eclipse IDE.
-This provides the author with autocompletion features when editing the configuration.
+By far the easiest way to create configurations based on this model is using JBoss Developer Studio, but you can also to use an XSD aware XML Editor such as the XML Editor in the Eclipse IDE.
+This provides the author with auto-completion features when editing the configuration.
 Right mouse-click on the file -> Open With -> XML Editor.